 Looking for the best canopy tent?
 Good that you're here.
 We scoured 70+ options available in 2019 before picking the top 10 contenders to compete head-to-head in our tests.
 Among our selection are standard, "farmer's market" canopies, plus beach and camping models.
-Our experts put each one through the paces for three months.
+Our experts put each one through the paces for several months.
 The testing ground was the Sierra Nevada Mountain Range, where rain, wind, sun, and snow is found any month of the year.
-All performance areas were assessed — we hauled them in our cars, carried them to markets, and dragged them across beaches to assess portability.
-Durability and wind resistance were monitored, and their enjoyable 'hang-out' factor was considered for each tent as well.
+All performance areas were assessed — livability, ease of setup, wind resistance, durability, portability, and value.
+Their enjoyable 'hang-out' factor was considered for each tent as well.
 The result is a comprehensive review to help you find the right choice for your needs.